neuro-inc/neuro-cli/apolo-sdk/docs/index.rst

-.. neuro-sdk documentation master file, created by sphinx-quickstart on Tue Aug  6 11:38:43 2019.
+.. apolo-sdk documentation master file, created by sphinx-quickstart on Tue Aug  6 11:38:43 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ====================
-Neuro SDK for Python
+Apolo SDK for Python
 ====================

-A Python library for the Neuro Platform API.
+A Python library for the Apolo Platform API.

 Installation
 ============

 The latest stable release is available on PyPI_.
-Either add ``neuro-sdk`` to your ``requirements.txt`` or install with pip::
+Either add ``apolo-sdk`` to your ``requirements.txt`` or install with pip::

-   $ pip install -U neuro-sdk
+   $ pip install -U apolo-sdk

 Getting Started
 ===============

-To start working with the Neuro Platform you need to login first.
+To start working with the Apolo Platform you need to login first.
 The easiest way to do it is the using of :term:`CLI` utility::

-   $ neuro login
+   $ apolo login

 After the login a configuration file is created and it can be read later.

-Use :func:`neuro_sdk.get` for initializing client instance from existing configuration file::
+Use :func:`apolo_sdk.get` for initializing client instance from existing configuration file::

-  import neuro_sdk
+  import apolo_sdk

-  async with neuro_sdk.get() as client:
+  async with apolo_sdk.get() as client:
       async with client.jobs.list() as job_iter:
           jobs = [job async for job in job_iter]